coderanger/chef-funnel/README.md

 # Here Be Dragons

 Okay, consider yourself warned.
-The ``funnel-js`` cookbook provides a way to write Chef recipes in Javascript.
+The ``funnel`` cookbook provides a way to write Chef recipes in Javascript.
 Just put a ``.js`` file in your recipes folder just like you would with a normal Ruby recipe.